syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 ## Range color mapping

-You can apply color to the shape by comparing a value that returns from the `shapeColorValueMapper` property and setting the different `MapColorMapper.color` based on the range given in the `MapColorMapper.from` and `MapColorMapper.to` properties of `shapeColorMappers`.
+You can apply color to the shape if the value returned from `shapeColorValueMapper` falls within the `MapColorMapper.from` and `MapColorMapper.to`.
+Then, the `MapColorMapper.color` will be applied to the respective shapes.

 {% tabs %}
 {% highlight Dart %}